Tuition & Fees: $19,900

 Student GRADUATION Rates

-Each year, the Aveda Fredric’s Institute reports to its accrediting agency, the National Accrediting Commision of Career Arts and Sciences.
+Each year, the Aveda Fredric’s Institute reports to its accrediting agency, the National Accrediting Commission of Career Arts and Sciences.
 The following information was reported to NACCAS with respect to students who enrolled at the Institute with an expected graduation date falling within calendar year 2018.

 Percentage of graduates employed